MostafaQenawy/JAVA_Simulation_Project/README.md

  ## Features of the program include:
  First: run the program:
  <br>
- The graphical user interface (GUI) of the program will appear on the screen
+ -The graphical user interface (GUI) of the program will appear on the screen
  ##
  Second: file managment:
  <br>
  Loading Simulink MDL Files:
  <br>
- The program allows us to import Simulink MDL files, which contain the model information.
+ -The program allows us to import Simulink MDL files, which contain the model information.
  ##
- File Parsing:
+ Third: file Parsing:
  <br>
- Once the file is selected, the program begins reading its contents.
+ -Once the file is selected, the program begins reading its contents.
  <br>
- It searches for a specific marker, "MWOPC_PART_BEGIN /simulink/systems/system_root.xml", which indicates the start of the block and line details.
+ -It searches for a specific marker, "MWOPC_PART_BEGIN /simulink/systems/system_root.xml", which indicates the start of the block and line details.
 ##
- Third: Structure Display and model Visualization:
+ Fourth: Structure Display and model Visualization:
  <br>
  -The program will display the contents of the MDL file in a hierarchical structure.
  <br>
  -The GUI provides a visual representation of the model components such as block diagrams, parameters, and connections.
  ##
- forth:Real-time Visualization:
+ Fifth:Real-time Visualization:
  <br>
- When we make changes to the model interactively, the program will immediately update the visualization to reflect those changes.
+ -When we make changes to the model interactively, the program will immediately update the visualization to reflect those changes.

 ## Output